Cyber Threat Response Team

 - Increase communication between districts, co-ops, DESE, and DIS when a district is under attack.

-- Build our internal capacity in handling and responding to cyber threats through hands-on experience.
+- Build statewide capacity in handling and responding to cyber threats.

 When should a school district communicate a cyber threat?